Celestial Systematics

 by Bruce Carley * Site Map *

+If it is understood that all living beings consist of spiritual energies that are closely associated with the energies of the universe, the idea seems worthy of consideration that subtle vibrations from other planets in the solar system may influence or synchronize in some way with the inner natures of living beings on Earth.
+The fact that invisible vibrations from these planets reach Earth is shown by the fact that visible light coming from them is easily detectable and measurable on Earth through modern equipment.
+Astrology is essentially an art of interpreting complex, archetypal energies interacting systematically, energies which ultimately are inadequately conveyed in words and may need to be apprehended intuitively to be fully grasped.
 As an art of interpretation, the field is entirely subjective and inevitably boils down to an assortment of personal perspectives.
-The strictest empirical thinkers and group-thinking cynics may deny proudly the very conceivability of such notions; nevertheless, certain astrological principles are readily observable in operation and can have practical value for insightfully understanding the universal human experience, a fact which stares some of us in the face every day.
-Indeed, such principles may illustrate a straightforward, cosmic plan for the gradual development of one's character in a spiritual sense, thus allowing each of us to gain a more complete understanding of what we might do to make our physical lives more worthwhile.
-This writer has meditated extensively on the seeming nature of the various metaphysical energies involved in the cycle of life, in an effort to clarify personal understandings on this complex subject, and the fruits of such efforts are summarized in this writing as another contribution to vast archives of philosophical thought.
+The strictest empirical thinkers and group-thinking cynics may deny proudly the very conceivability of such notions; nevertheless, certain astrological principles are readily observable in operation and can have practical value for insightfully understanding the universal, archetypal experience of life, a fact which stares some of us in the face every day.
+Indeed, such principles may illustrate a straightforward, cosmic plan for the gradual development of one's character in a spiritual sense, thus allowing each of us to gain a more complete understanding of what we might do to make our physical lives worthwhile.
+This writer has meditated extensively on the seeming nature of the various metaphysical energies involved in the cycles of life in an effort to clarify understandings on this complex subject, and the results of such efforts are summarized in this writing as another contribution to the world's vast archives of philosophical thought.
 Naturally, only consistent, open-minded observation will substantiate or refute the validity of any of these suppositions.

 Planes of Consciousness

-Just as there are twelve harmonically fundamental notes within every octave of a musical scale, so too would there seem to be twelve harmonically fundamental degrees of vibratory frequency within every manifestation in nature, including twelve sequential planes of consciousness that comprise a sublime octave of psychic essence, correlating with the annual cycle of the Earth around the sun.
-It is often supposed that all of us in our spiritual journeys through many lifetimes pass sequentially through the archetypal experiences of each of these psychic frequencies, living them as many times as may be necessary for all twelve of the corresponding lessons of life to be incorporated properly into our spiritual natures.
+Just as there are twelve harmonically fundamental steps within every octave of a musical scale, so would there seem to be twelve such degrees of vibratory frequency within every type of manifestation in nature, including twelve sequential planes of consciousness that comprise a sublime octave of psychic essence, correlating with the annual cycle of the Earth around the sun.
+It is supposed that all of us in our spiritual journeys through many lifetimes pass sequentially through the archetypal experiences of each of these psychic frequencies, living them as many times as may be necessary for all twelve of the corresponding lessons of life to be incorporated into our spiritual natures.
 In this way, we supposedly evolve gradually toward a comprehensive spiritual enlightenment and oneness with the divine force that created us.
-Each plane of consciousness (or zodiac sign) is seemingly inclined to be of a certain distinct type of character that is unique to that particular plane, manifesting as an inherent function of its particuliar frequency.
+Each plane of consciousness is seemingly inclined to be of a certain distinct type of character that is unique to that particular plane, manifesting as an inherent function of its peculiar frequency.
 It is noteworthy that each plane of consciousness seems effectively to overcome the weaknesses of the plane directly behind it, building upon that preceding principle while at the same time adding a new dimension that contrasts sharply with it.
 Learning to recognize the expression in people's natures of the dominant traits of character that are associated with the various sun signs is not difficult with practice.

-The twelve divisions or thirty-degree sections of the ecliptic would seem to represent a continuum of frequencies analogous to a rainbow, rather than a set of distinct or separate units; however, twelve is the preferred number for dividing the ecliptic into recognized segments, for reasons relating to mathematical parallels to music and other natural phenomena which manifest harmonically according to a periodicity of vibrations arranged in octaves of twelve chromatic increments each.
+The twelve divisions or thirty-degree sections of the ecliptic would seem to represent a continuum of frequencies analogous to a rainbow, rather than a set of distinct units; however, twelve is the preferred number for dividing the ecliptic into recognized segments, for reasons relating to mathematical parallels to music and other natural phenomena which manifest harmonically according to a periodicity of vibrations arranged in octaves of twelve chromatic increments each.
 After all, everything in nature manifests as a function of vibrations occurring within some range on a hypothetically infinite musical keyboard.
-As a case in point, a specific hue of visible light vibrates to a frequency that is precisely 41 octaves above middle C, although we experience that frequency through vision rather than through hearing; and because of its harmonic attunement with that musical note, this particular hue would seem to relate directly to the tone of character peculiar to musical passages playing in the key of C. However one might describe the unique character of this or any other musical key, the point to note is that each key relates harmonically with a specific hue of light, and with specific frequencies in every other type of manifestation in nature, including the essence of human soul, a phenomenon that would seem to correlate with a range of frequencies beyond the scope of modern science.
-Thus, it is supposed that twelve harmonically fundamental planes of psychic consciousness intervene sequentially between the earthly realm and the cosmic, each plane having its own inherent dispositional tendencies and distinct modes of expression.
+For example, a specific hue of visible light vibrates to a frequency that is precisely 41 octaves above middle C, although we perceive this frequency through vision rather than through hearing; and because of its harmonic attunement with that musical note, this particular hue would seem to relate directly to the tone of character peculiar to musical passages playing in the key of C. However one may describe the unique character of this or any other musical key, the point to note is that each key relates harmonically with a specific hue of light, and with specific frequencies in every other type of manifestation in nature, including the essence of soul, a phenomenon that would seem to correlate with a range of frequencies beyond the scope of modern science.
+Thus, it is supposed that twelve harmonically incremental planes of psychic consciousness intervene sequentially between the earthly realm and the cosmic, each plane having its own inherent dispositional tendencies and distinct modes of expression.

 Geomagnetism, Harmonics, and Space-Time

-Furthermore, what is “born or done in this moment” may tend to retain in perpetuity its attunement with the “qualities of this moment in time,” as a function of those workings of physics which had not been understood adequately until Einstein gave us some background in relativity.
-The modern concept of the space-time continuum in fact may furnish a sound, scientific framework for understanding the mechanics involved in the subtle workings of this “oldest science.”
-Modern physics has shown that the past and future as perceived by our everyday realization are illusions of our accustomed three-dimensional perspective and in fact are happening perpetually in the present moment, from the point of view of a multi-dimensional space-time continuum.
-In other words, every event in what we commonly perceive as “the past” is actually happening “now” at a certain point along the continuum of space-time, although the limitations of our worldly realization ordinarily prevent us from perceiving it as such.
+Furthermore, what is "born or done in this moment" may tend to retain in perpetuity an attunement with the "qualities of this moment in time," as a function of those workings of physics which had not been understood adequately until Einstein gave us some background in relativity.
+The concept of the space-time continuum in fact may provide a sound, scientific framework for understanding the mechanics involved in the subtle workings of the "oldest science."
+Modern physics indicates that the past and future as perceived by our everyday realization are illusions of our accustomed three-dimensional perspective and in fact are happening perpetually in the present moment, from a point of view embracing a multi-dimensional space-time continuum.
+In other words, every event in what we commonly perceive as "the past" is actually happening "now" at a certain point along the continuum of space-time, although the limitations of our worldly realization ordinarily prevent us from perceiving it as such.
 In essence, time and space as we commonly perceive them exist only in the subjective duration of our conscious awareness as it encounters the three-dimensional limitations of the dense, material world.
-From a cosmic point of view, or from the perspective of energy waves traveling at the speed of light, time does not exist, and there is only an infinity of “now.”
+From a cosmic point of view, or from the perspective of energy waves traveling at the speed of light, time does not exist, and there is only an infinity of "now."

-It would seem to follow that a manifest phenomenon which had originated at a certain point in time - such as one's very life which had begun at birth - necessarily retains at all times a full attunement with the magnetism that infuses it continually at its initial “now,” which, from a cosmic point of view, is always happening in the present moment.
-Indeed, metaphysical philosophies speak of a certain expanded, cosmic consciousness that pervades the universe and all life forms and that utterly transcends time and space, embracing all seeming past and future as present.
-If one's birth occurs during a time when the vital and metabolic processes that are linked respectively to the sun and the moon are at certain phases in their respective cycles, then the distinct qualities of magnetism infusing one's being at that initiating moment may be retained over time and habitually expressed throughout one's life as a function of a perpetual attunement with the particular vital and metabolic conditions that are always happening “now,” at the initial moment at which one's life is perpetually finding its origin.
-Abstract as it sounds, this model would seem to explain why every event might inherit the character of its time, or why certain frequencies of consciousness may remain with a person throughout life as dominant traits, constituting that person's basic nature and karmic pattern.
+It would seem to follow that a manifest phenomenon which had originated at a certain point in time - such as one's very life which had begun at birth - necessarily retains at all times a full attunement with the magnetism that infuses it continually at its initial "now," which, from a cosmic point of view, is always happening in the present moment.
+Indeed, metaphysical philosophies speak of a certain expanded, cosmic consciousness that pervades the universe and all life forms and that transcends time and space, embracing all seeming past and future as present.
+If one's birth occurs at a moment when the vital and metabolic processes that are linked respectively to the sun and the moon are at certain phases in their respective cycles, then the distinct qualities of magnetism infusing one's being at that initiating moment may be retained over time and habitually expressed throughout one's life as a function of a perpetual attunement with the particular vital and metabolic conditions that are always happening "now" at the initial moment at which one's life is perpetually finding its origin.
+Abstract as it may seem, this model may explain why every event may inherit the character of its time, or why certain frequencies of consciousness may remain with us throughout life as dominant traits, constituting one's basic nature and karmic pattern.

-To explain such complex mechanics conclusively in terms of classic cause and effect relationships may not be possible, but that does not make these concepts permanently irreconcilable with science, which itself is constantly evolving to embrace new paradigms.
-Astrology's paradigm holds that the cosmos and Earth share a common region of space-time, and therefore a specific event happening within the solar system is also occurring on Earth, within our consciousness, at the same moment: As above, so below.
-In this view, planetary and earthly events happen simultaneously and reflect upon one another meaningfully, yet synchronistically rather than causally.
-Time is seen as being filled with content meaningfully rather than haphazardly, and any event's beginning, course, and eventual outcome are seen as all meaningfully interconnected by the particular qualities inherent in particular moments in time.
+To explain such complex mechanics in terms of classic cause and effect may not be possible, but that does not make these concepts permanently irreconcilable with science, which itself is constantly evolving to embrace new paradigms.
+Astrology's paradigm postulates that the Earth and the surrounding cosmos share a common region of space-time, and that therefore, a specific event happening within the solar system is also occurring on Earth, within our consciousness, at the same moment: As above, so below.
+From this perspective, planetary and earthly events happen simultaneously and reflect upon one another meaningfully, yet synchronistically rather than causally.
+Time is seen as being filled with content meaningfully rather than haphazardly, and any event's beginning, course, and eventual outcome are seen as meaningfully interconnected by the peculiar qualities inherent in particular moments in time.

 Planet Energies and Sign Affinities

-Since opposing planes are considered to be complementary polarities (as with opposing musical keys), the sign directly opposite a sphere's sign of dignity is seen as its sign of detriment, the zone in which the expression of that sphere's archetypal character is more limited or held in check by competing principles than anywhere else in the zodiac.
-Thus, while the vibration of the moon is considered most naturally free to express itself after its own fashion when it is transiting the zone of Cancer (which it figuratively “rules”), this same sphere is regarded as considerably restricted or curtailed in the expression of its inherent principle when it is exerting its natural frequencies from the opposing zone of Capricorn, its traditional position of detriment.
+Since opposing planes are considered to be complementary polarities (as with opposing musical keys), the sign directly opposite a sphere's sign of dignity is considered its sign of detriment, the zone in which the expression of that sphere's archetypal character is more limited or held in check by competing principles than anywhere else in the zodiac.
+Thus, while the natural vibration of the moon is considered most free to express itself fully when it is transiting the zone of Cancer (which it figuratively "rules"), this same sphere is regarded as considerably restricted or curtailed in the expression of its inherent principle when it is exerting its natural frequencies from the opposing zone of Capricorn, its purported position of detriment.

-Each celestial body is said also to have its zone of “exaltation” elsewhere in the zodiac, a sign or domain in which the sphere's natural influence tends to be most constructively refined, revered, and channeled as a force for noble, beneficial purposes becoming of its best potential.
-Whereas the concept of “dignity” relates to ease or fullness of expression through coinciding principles, “exaltation” is more about maximum usefulness, fulfillment, and merit, as determined by an interaction between different but compatable vibrations.
-The sign directly opposite a sphere's exalted position is seen as representing its “fall,” the one domain in which the sphere's archetypal principle tends to be especially vulnerable to being disturbed, demonized, or misapplied for coarse or ignoble purposes conducive to its most glaring potential weaknesses of character.
-Thus, the archetypal principle behind the magnetism of the moon is considered to be most constructively guided and beneficial when this sphere is transiting the zone of Taurus, where it is considered exalted, whereas this same lunar archetype is regarded as most vulnerable and potentially destructive when the moon is exerting its natural influence from the opposite zone of Scorpio, where it is considered to be in its “fall.”
+Each celestial body is said also to have its zone of "exaltation" elsewhere in the zodiac, a sign or domain in which the sphere's natural influence tends to be most constructively refined, revered, and channeled as a force for noble, beneficial purposes becoming of its best potential.
+Whereas the concept of "dignity" relates to ease or fullness of expression through coinciding principles, "exaltation" is about maximum fulfillment, beneficial usefulness, and merit, as determined by an interaction between different vibrations.
+The sign directly opposite a sphere's exalted position is seen as representing its "fall," the one domain in which the sphere's archetypal principle tends to be especially vulnerable to being disturbed, demonized, or misapplied for coarse or ignoble purposes conducive to its inherent weaknesses of character.
+Thus, the archetypal principle behind the magnetism of the moon is considered to be most constructively guided and beneficial when this sphere is transiting the zone of Taurus, where it is considered exalted, whereas this same lunar archetype is regarded as most vulnerable and potentially damaging when the moon is exerting its natural influence from the opposite zone of Scorpio, where it is considered to be in its "fall."

 A Sequence of Character Types

-Each of the four “movable” (or “cardinal”) signs represents some form of prominent initiative or determination to accomplish goals instrumentally, as these signs seemingly tend to express their natural energies in ways that are acutely pronounced and influential.
-Each of the four “fixed” signs represents some form of self-sufficient independence with great reserves of strength and resistance to external interference, as these signs seemingly tend to manifest their energies in ways that are steadily consistent and unfaltering.
-Each of the four “mutable” signs represents some form of common understanding or style of relating, as these signs seemingly express their energies in ways that are adaptable and continually shifting.
+Each of the four "movable" (or "cardinal") signs represents some form of prominent initiative or determination to approach goals instrumentally, as these signs seemingly tend to express their energies in ways that are acutely pronounced and influential.
+Each of the four "fixed" signs represents some form of self-sufficient independence with great reserves of strength and resistance to external interference, as these signs seemingly tend to manifest their energies in ways that are steady and consistent.
+Each of the four "mutable" signs represents some form of common understanding or style of relating, as these signs seemingly express their energies in ways that are adaptable and perpetually shifting.
 Clashes between conflicting movable, fixed, or mutable vibrations would seem to be conducive, respectively, to high-stakes battles, impassive standoffs, and caustic exchanges.

-From another angle, each season of the year would seem to represent an annual process that is initiated by a movable vibration, orchestrated by a fixed vibration, and refined to complete expression by a mutable vibration.
-In other words, the processes of spring awakening, summer ripening, autumn acclimating, and winter deepening each involve and relate to the vibratory essences of three consecutive signs, each with a different quality of energy, the cusps of which are defined by the equinoctial and solstice points along the ecliptic.
-Each of the twelve character types seems to correlate symbolically with a certain stage of life or seasonal growth, from the resurrection of rebirth in the early spring, through the culmination of worldly ego at summer's end, to the transition of so-called death in winter, and beyond.
-The twelfth and most complex essence is purported to represent and to correlate with the timeless, ego-free consciousness of having left behind the worldly self to merge with the infinity of nature between lifetimes.
+Each season of the year would seem to represent an annual process that is initiated by a movable vibration, orchestrated by a fixed vibration, and refined to complete expression by a mutable vibration.
+In other words, the processes of spring awakening, summer ripening, autumn acclimating, and winter deepening each involve and relate to the vibratory essences of three consecutive signs, each with a different quality of energy.
+Each of the twelve character types accordingly seems to correlate symbolically with a certain stage of life or seasonal growth, from the resurrection of rebirth in the early spring, through the culmination of worldly ego at summer's end, to the transition of so-called death in winter, and beyond.
+The twelfth and most complex essence is purported to represent and to correlate with the timeless, egoless consciousness of having left behind the worldly self to merge with the infinity of nature between lifetimes.
 The core essence of each plane of consciousness perhaps could be crystallized in a nutshell more or less as follows, keeping in mind that words may be ultimately inadequate for describing cosmic complexities:

 Aries enterprise pioneers prospects boldly, with impulsive drive and decisive execution.
 The essence of this fiery, movable vibration is one of moral initiative.